SullivanC137/Apex-Workshops/Going the distance/instructions/3.moreLogic/README.md

 2. Error message: "Expected format = (hours:minutes:seconds)"

 Instructions:
-Add following text into Value Place Holder field for your start time and end time items:
+1. Add following text into Value Place Holder field for your start time and end time items:
 > hh:mi:ss
+2. Add a validation for each field:
+Name =

 ### Add two filters to your running reports: event, runner
+Instructions:
+Add a button bar to the breadcumb region position

 ### Extend your result report with running duration per runner
+Edit your results report: change it from table based to query based with following query: